 - We have nothing to do with copyright laws.
 We are not lawyers.

 - A copywriter differs from book writers.
 Though we write stories in our content, the way a book is written differs totally from that of a blogger or copywriter.

 - The number of words is a completely wrong way of measuring the skills of a copywriter.
 It actually involves more effort in writing a 3 words brand mantra than a 2000 words blog article.

 - Copywriting involves more than creative writing.
 We do a lot of market research and analysis of our previous work before producing any new piece of content.

-So here we have the answer to the common question – what do copywriters do.
-Copywriters are an inseparable part of your company’s marketing team and you should always know they kind of effort that they put in their work.
+So here we have the answer to the common question – what do copywriters do?
+Copywriters are an inseparable part of your company’s marketing team and you should always know the effort that they put in their work.